-This luxurious mansion has gone by many names, including Casa Casuarina, the Amsterdam Palace, and most recently, The Villa By Barton G. But most will always think of it at the Versace Mansion, since it is most famous as the former home and murder site of Italian fashion designer Gianni Versace.
+This luxurious mansion in Miami has gone by many names, including Casa Casuarina, the Amsterdam Palace, and most recently, The Villa by Barton G. But most will think of it as the Versace Mansion.
+It is most famous as the former home and murder site of Italian fashion designer Gianni Versace.
 Learn more about the long and eventful history of South Beach’s most famous mansion.
-(Versace’s murder tops the list of the Top 10 Tragic Fashion Deaths.)

 The mansion was originally built in 1930 by the architect, author, and philanthropist, Alden Freeman.
 Mr. Freeman was the heir to the Standard Oil fortune.
 He modeled the mansion after the oldest house in the western hemisphere, the "Alcazar de Colon" in Santo Domingo.
 The "Alcazar de Colon" was built in 1510 by Diego Columbus, the son of explorer Christopher Columbus.
 Freeman used brick from this ancient house in the construction of Casa Casuarina.